 A mentor is someone who helps cultivate a youth’s potential

-Every year, kids are seeking someone who can understand them and their unique situation in school, in their family or the community.
-If you were their mentor, they could look to you for advice, guidance, a listening ear, helping with schoolwork and for being their trusted friend.
+Every year, kids are seeking someone who can understand them and their unique situation in school, their family or the community.
+If you were their mentor, they could look to you for advice, guidance, a listening ear, helping with homework and for being a trusted friend.

 Are you someone’s best friend?